 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-/s/ KOST FORER GABBAY & KASIERER A Member of Ernst & Young Global
+A Member of Ernst & Young Global

 We have served as the Company's auditor since 2006.
-Tel-Aviv, Israel March 19, 2019
+Tel-Aviv, Israel March 26, 2020